Ji1998/SeniorDesignApp/README.md

 ![alt text](https://github.com/Ji1998/SeniorDesignApp/blob/master/Screen%20Shot%202020-04-03%20at%2009.58.43.png)

 ## For Developers
-This App has the following functions:
+### This App has the following functions:
 (parents = who is using the app), (child = server)
 1. Build Connection with Firebase through POD file and GCP instructions, which bulild the brige for data exchange between server and local.
-1. Obtain the GPS information from Firebase(Child Location), and show this GPS information on the App.This will update automatically as long as the GPS information changes in the server.
+2. Obtain the GPS information from Firebase(Child Location), and show this GPS information on the App.This will update automatically as long as the GPS information changes in the server.
-2. Obtain the GPS information for the person who is using it, and show this GPS information on the App.
+3. Obtain the GPS information for the person who is using it, and show this GPS information on the App.
 This will update automatically as long as the GPS information changes in the server.
-3. show the GPS location of Child and Parents simutaneously on the App
+4. show the GPS location of Child and Parents simutaneously on the App
+5. show Battery information of the module on the hoodie
-4. Parents can set Geofencing distance through the App.
+6. Parents can set Geofencing distance through the App.
 Once the child exceed the geofencing distance, the App will alert
-5. Parents can navigate through the App from their location to the location of the children
+7. Parents can navigate through the App from their location to the location of the children
+8. Parents can control the motor on the hoodie

 ### Build with
 * [Firebase](https://firebase.google.com/docs/ios/setup): The App will send data to the Firebase and grab data from the Firebase